influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ## Points dropped due to partial writes

-Histogram of the number of points dropped due to partial writes.
+Number of points dropped due to partial writes.

 #### Example